McGill-MMA-EnterpriseAnalytics/Airline-Passenger-Satisfaction-Prediction-Part2/README.md

 <img width="1074" alt="image" src="https://user-images.githubusercontent.com/47519737/235040917-a2de011a-0f8a-4e43-bcd3-9cc07c86133a.png">

- 4) For CICD, on push to main branch, a workflow will be triggered that will pick the pickled model, rebuild and push the docker file to Heroku and Docker Hub
+ 4) For CICD, when push to the main branch, a workflow will be triggered that will pick the pickled model, rebuild and push the docker file to Heroku and Docker Hub

 <img width="337" alt="image" src="https://user-images.githubusercontent.com/47519737/235041227-a97b1605-c9cf-4f25-b45c-681853706537.png">
 <img width="337" alt="image" src="https://user-images.githubusercontent.com/47519737/235041278-dce8aa50-aaa8-477f-926a-52652e72e02e.png">